amith0206/Amith-Sagar-L/README.md

-👨‍💻 Software Engineering Student | AI Enthusiast | App Developer
+👨‍💻 Software Engineering Student | AI Enthusiast

 🎓 Studying engineering at RNSIT, currently in my 2nd year.
 Passionate about building innovative solutions and exploring the world of technology.